mcohen01/amazonica/README.md

 - `:cred`, in which case the [`AWSCredentialsProvider`][23] instance provided will be used.
 - Or rather than a Clojure map, the argument may be an actual instance or subclass of either [`AWSCredentialsProvider`][23] or [`AWSCredentials`][24].

 In addition, the credentials map may contain an `:endpoint` entry.
-If the value of the `:endpoint` key is a lower case, hyphenated translation of one of the [Regions enums][16], [.setRegion][17] will be called on the Client, otherwise [.setEndpoint][18] will be called.
+If the value of the `:endpoint` key is a lower case, hyphenated translation of one of the [Regions enums][16], [.withRegion][17] will be used to build the Client, otherwise [.withEndpointConfiguration][18] will be used.

 **Note:** The first function called (for each distinct AWS service namespace, e.g. amazonica.aws.ec2) creates an Amazon*Client, which is effectively cached via memoization.
 Therefore, if you explicitly pass different credentials maps to different functions, you will effectively have different Clients.